About Young Reporters for the Environment

 Young Reporters investigate environmental and sustainability issues and propose solutions through written, photographic and video journalism.
 Participants submit their work to a national competition for judging.
 Each country then sends its top article, photograph and video in each age category to an international competition, where additional honors are awarded.

 In the United States, YRE is hosted by the National Wildlife Federation.
-Middle and high school students between the ages of 13 and 18 are invited to participate.
+Students between the ages of 13 and 21 are invited to participate.
 Entries must be relevant to participants’ local community, connect to a global perspective, include possible solutions, and be disseminated to an appropriate target audience.
 YRE-USA aims to make a valuable contribution to environmental journalism by helping youth develop their interest and skills in this important field, challenging them to play a key role in informing the public about critical environmental issues and their solutions.

 Click here view a recorded webinar about the YRE USA program.
 The webinar, recorded in February 2013, provides an overview of the program, competition requirements, and tips for creating a winning entry.
 Note: Fast forward to 4:45 to join us just as the webinar formally begins.